ravedaymond/PxbWriter/README.md

 All functions are documented with JSDoc notation.

-[^note]: The PxbWriter Creation Tool is currently under development.
+> The PxbWriter Creation Tool is currently under development.
 It will be available at the concurrent link once completed, and the strikethrough will be removed from this documentation.

 ## How-To Use
 To use this library you must use a combination of HTML elements and JavaScript utilizing [GSAP TweenLite](https://greensock.com/tweenlite).

 This How-To will be going over very basic usage of the PxbWriter library.
 At the end of this How-To, we will have created a Writer object that writes "Hello World!".

-[^note]: Full tutorial documentation is planned, however it is not on my project stack at this moment.
+> Full tutorial documentation is planned, however it is not on my project stack at this moment.

 ### HTML Setup
 On your desired webpages `<html>`, you will be required to use three elements to manage the sections of the writer; **Target**, **Cursor**, and **Mark**.
 If you don't want to use a certain section, just leave the corresponding element out of your `<html>`.
 However, the **Target** section is required at all times as it holds the message that the PxbWriter will be affecting.